Nuclear Decommissioning Authority / NRS Dounreay – Diamond Partner

-NDA report to the Department for Business, Energy and Industrial Strategy (BEIS); for some aspects of work in Scotland, the organisation are responsible to Scottish ministers.
+NDA report to the Department for Energy Security and Net Zero; for some aspects of work in Scotland, the organisation are responsible to Scottish ministers.

 NDA’s role is strategic: establish the overall approach, allocate budgets, set targets and monitor progress.

 The organisation do not have a hands-on role in cleaning up facilities.
-Instead, they deliver their mission through others, primarily Site Licence Companies (SLCs).
+Instead, they deliver their mission through others, primarily NRS operating companies.

 Westlakes Science & Technology Park

-DSRL is a major employer in the Caithness & North Sutherland area and as decommissioning progresses our highly skilled staff will become available for alternative employment.
+NRS Dounreay is a major employer in the Caithness and North Sutherland area and as decommissioning progresses our highly skilled staff will become available for alternative employment.
 We therefore work in partnership with local agencies and educational organisations to reduce the effect of Dounreay’s closure and promote a sustainable diverse economy that supports a wide range of alternative employment opportunities.